derik-dot-net/Signed-Distance-Framework/README.md

 - Make the Github page look nice
   - Asset logo Idea: The Gamemaker logo made from SDFs using smooth union, alongside the text "Signed Distance Framework".
   - Add documentation for all functionality, each shapes available properties, and photo examples of what they look like.
+- Re-arrange Batch Header to make it less messy

 Editor Idea
 - Nommin's Dear ImGUI
 - ColMesh with bounding box selection